MicrosoftDocs/WindowsCommunityToolkitDocs/docs/parsers/CanvasPathGeometry.md

 # CanvasPathGeometry

 The `CanvasGeometry` class (in the `Microsoft.Graphics.Canvas.Geometry` namespace) facilitates the drawing and manipulation of complex geometrical shapes.
-These shapes can be outlined with a stroke and filled with a brush (which can be a solid color, a bitmap pattern or a gradient).
+These shapes can be outlined with a stroke and filled with a brush (which can be a solid color, a bitmap pattern, or a gradient).

 While the `CanvasGeometry` class provides various static methods to create predefined shapes like Circle, Ellipse, Rectangle, RoundedRectangle, the `CanvasPathBuilder` class provides several methods to create freeform CanvasGeometry objects.